deepinsight/insightface/recognition/arcface_torch/README.md

 ## Requirements

 In order to enjoy the new features of pytorch, we have upgraded the pytorch to 1.9.0.
-The version of pytorch before 1.9.0 may not work in the future.
+Pytorch before 1.9.0 may not work in the future.

 - Install [PyTorch](http://pytorch.org) (torch>=1.9.0), our doc for [install.md](docs/install.md).
 - (Optional) Install [DALI](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/), our doc for [install_dali.md](docs/install_dali.md).